-The following information only applies to proceedings commenced by writ .
+The information on this page only applies to proceedings commenced by writ .

 Where a writ has been properly served on a defendant , and the defendant fails to file and serve a notice of appearance within the prescribed time, the Plaintiff can obtain default judgment .